Thesis Timeline

 Junior Year – Identify Thesis Project, Submit Proposal and Begin Research

 During their third (or second to last) year, students narrow and identify their thesis project.
-They work closely with the Honors Program and faculty thesis committee to develop, write, and submit a proposal.
+They work closely with the Honors Program and faculty thesis committee to develop, write, and submit a prospectus.
 Students then begin their thesis research in earnest.

 Junior/Senior Year – Thesis Research, Writing, Defense and Publication

-Once a thesis proposal is approved, the student begins work on their thesis project.
-Thesis projects include extensive research, and may also involve travel, interviews, survey data, etc. Students are advised to follow a detailed timeline with interim steps and checkpoints, and to coordinate regularly with their advisor throughout the research and writing period.
+Once a thesis prospectus is approved, the student begins work on their thesis project.
+Thesis projects include extensive research, and may also involve travel, interviews, survey data, etc. Students are advised to follow a detailed timeline with interim steps and checkpoints, and to coordinate regularly with their committee chair throughout the research and writing period.
 Typically, students spend two to three semesters completing the project and revising multiple drafts of the written thesis.
 Students must then complete a successful oral defense, create and present a thesis poster, and submit the final approved thesis for publication.